-A good rule of thumb is you should not borrow more than what you expect to earn in your first year on the job.
-All education programs differ in price and some are a lot more expensive to earn.
+A good rule of thumb is to not borrow more than what you expect to earn in the first year of your job.
+All education programs differ and some are more expensive than others.
 If you are pursuing your master’s degree in education and the starting salary is $65,000, then you should not take out more than $65,000 in loans.
-As your salary increases over the years, that should help with the interest that accrues over time.
+As your salary increases over time, that should help with your accrued interest.

 Of course, you cannot predict an economic downturn upon graduation, so it is important to minimize debt earlier on.
-COVID-19 created challenges for recent grads trying to land their first position upon graduation.
+For example, COVID-19 created challenges for recent grads trying to land their first position upon graduation.

-After you factor out principle repayment, you must calculate interest payments.
-At this point, does the debt still make sense?
-This should help you determine if the debt is more beneficial than burdensome.
+Before taking on debts, calculate your interest payments.
+This should help you determine if the debt is beneficial or burdensome.

-The key is what does the debt do you for you – and it should always be more than what you do for the debt.
+Finally, ask yourself: Will this debt pay me back more than what I put in?
+The key is knowing what the debt does for you, and it should always be more than what you do for the debt.